Residence Hall Policies and Procedures

 Damage to residence halls and Carthage furnishings outside of individual rooms will be charged to those responsible.
 In the event that the identity of those responsible is not known, the damage will be assessed equally to all residents of the wing/floor/hall.
 This charge will be made once unclaimed damage has been determined.
 Residents withdrawing during the term will be charged an equal share of the unclaimed damages as of the date of departure.
 This policy applies exclusively to College-owned furnishings and property.

 In compliance with the Higher Education Re-authorization Act of 2008, the purpose of this policy is to provide the procedures for reporting, investigating, and making emergency notifications regarding any resident students of Carthage College who are believed to be missing.

-Any member of the Carthage community, including both employees and students, who is concerned that a member of the Carthage community is missing should contact the Dean of Students Office at 262-551-5800 or the Office of Public Safety at 262-551-5911, as soon as it is determined that the individual is missing as defined above.
+Any member of the Carthage community, including both employees and students, who is concerned that a member of the Carthage community is missing should contact the Office of Student Life at 262-551-5800 or the Office of Public Safety at 262-551-5911, as soon as it is determined that the individual is missing as defined above.